open5e/open5e/source/equipment/magic-items/helm-of-brilliance.rst

 You gain the following benefits while wearing it:

--  You can use an action to cast one of the following spells (save DC 18), using one of the helm’s gems of the specified type as a
+-  You can use an action to cast one of the following spells (save DC 18), using one of the helm's gems of the specified type as a
    component: *daylight* (opal), *fireball* (fire opal), *prismatic spray* (diamond), or *wall of fire* (ruby).
 The gem is destroyed when the spell is cast and disappears from the helm.